The Perfect 3 Day Taipei Itinerary

 Raohe Street Night Market

-The Raohe Night Market is one of Taipei's oldest night markets and has stalls selling a range of well-known Taiwanese dishes.
+The Raohe Night Market is one of Taipei's oldest night markets, with stalls selling a range of well-known Taiwanese dishes.

-A must-try item at the market is the Black Pepper Bun from Fuzhou Black Pepper Bun.
+The Black Pepper Bun from Fuzhou Black Pepper Bun is a must-try item at the market.
 This dish is the only thing they sell and consists of a baked bun filled with spiced pork and green onions.
 Other popular choices include tornado potatoes and oyster omelets.

 To finish your dinner, you'll find a selection of stalls selling sweet dishes.
 These include Kasho Dorayaki which sells Dorayaki, a pancake stuffed with cream filling.
 Filling options here include adzuki bean, matcha, or tiramisu.

-Places to stay close to the Raohe Night Market
+🏨 Places to stay near the Raohe Night Market

-Experience the Raohe Night Market with a tour
+☂️ Explore the Raohe Night Market on a tour

 Taipei is a great place to visit for all types of tourists.
 The range of historical sites, cultural attractions, and bustling night markets makes it the perfect spot for a varied trip, even if you are only seeing Taipei in 3 days.

-It's also the perfect place to add to an Asia trip.
-Cities such as Hong Kong and Ho Chi Minh City are just a quick flight away.
+It's also the perfect place to add to an Asia trip, with cities such as Hong Kong and Ho Chi Minh City being just a quick flight away.

 Want to keep exploring?